rdxz2/demo/ansible/README.md

 GRANT SELECT ON ALL TABLES IN SCHEMA public TO airflow_readonly;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO airflow_readonly;

+CREATE USER metabase WITH PASSWORD '12321' LOGIN;
+CREATE USER metabase_readonly WITH PASSWORD '12321' LOGIN;
+CREATE DATABASE metabase;
+GRANT ALL PRIVILEGES ON DATABASE metabase TO metabase;
 \c metabase
 -- Publication
 CREATE PUBLICATION "metabase" FOR ALL TABLES;